-We have now released the Queensland Cycling Action Plan 2020-2022 setting out the practical actions the Queensland Government will invest in over the next two years.
-The new action plan is joined by a report on our progress towards achieving our vision of more cycling, more often.
+We have now released the Queensland Cycling Action Plan 2023-2025.
+It sets out 49 practical actions the Queensland Government will invest in across the next two years to capitalise on these opportunities and continue to tackle the barriers to getting more Queenslanders riding bikes.

+The new action plan is joined by a report on the state of cycling in Queensland and our progress towards achieving our vision.

-I look forward to continuing to work with Queenslanders to implement the Queensland Cycling Strategy 2017-2027, to support more people to take advantage of the convenience and health benefits of riding now and into the future.
+I look forward to continuing to work with Queenslanders to implement the Queensland Cycling Strategy 2017-2027, to support more people to take advantage of the convenience of riding a bike and the important health and environmental benefits it brings now and into the future.